navnforfun/nuxt-2/Knowledge.md

 # e23 24 25 - asyncData()
 - The asyncData() use to put html to dom after a promise is done
-- If use data() the html  will not in the dom what is not good for SEO
+- If you use data() the html  will not in the dom what is not good for SEO
-- It run on server
+- It runs on server
-- Context in asyncData is useful, can rea router..
+- Context in asyncData is useful, can rea router...
 - Use promise
 # e27 vuex
+# e28 fetch + nuxtServerInit
+- fetch use like asyncData() but it is not set data to this page.
+You must use store in Vuex coop vs computed to set data
+- nuxtServerInit: this function run when server is start.
+It uses to set data to vueStore and only use in action of store/index.js